Deoneum

 Following years of training, master singers sometimes change or add new parts to a pansori song, inputting aspects of their own individuality.
 If this new version of the pansori becomes widespread in its own right, then it is called a deoneum.

+The background of the appearance of Deoneum has several reasons.
+First, because Pansori was a popular art form among the public, in order to meet the expectations of various audiences or to cater to changing tastes depending on the times, there was a need to constantly pursue novelty in performances.
+Second, to stand out as a famous artist, a Pansori performer needed a long song that could compete with other performers.
+Deoneum emerged in this competitive environment.
+Third, there were Pansori performer selection or competition events such as Munhuiyeon (문희연; 聞喜宴).
+Through developing Deoneum, performers aimed to win in these competitions and raise their status as Pansori performers.
+Fourth, the unique characteristic of Pansori transmission called "Gujunsimsoo" (구전심수; 口傳心授) also contributed to the emergence of Deoneum.
+Pansori performers sometimes maintained the sounds they learned from their masters, but in certain parts, they could change the sound of their masters to reflect their own personality, or create a unique solo performance by combining sound, commentary, and gestures themselves.

 The oldest one, called "Going Out to Let a Swallow Go," is found in the song "Heungbuga," and was sung by Gwon Sam-deuk in the Joseon Dynasty.
 It was the first known application in pansori of gwonmasung (a chant sung by palanquin bearers).